usnistgov/800-63-3/sp800-63a/sec9_usability.md

 ### 9.1 General User Experience Considerations During Enrollment and Identity Proofing

 This sub-section provides usability considerations that are applicable across all steps.
-Usability considerations specifically for each step are detailed in [Sections 9.2](#sec9_2) to [9.4](#sec9_4).
+Usability considerations specific to each step are detailed in [Sections 9.2](#sec9_2) to [9.4](#sec9_4).

-* Minimize the number of steps at every step of the process required for enrollment and make each step as clear and easy as possible for users, in order to avoid user frustration.
+* To avoid user frustration, minimize the number of steps at every step of the process required for enrollment and make each step as clear and easy as possible.

 * Clearly communicate how and where to acquire technical assistance.
-For example, provide users helpful information, such as a link to online self-service feature, chat sessions, and a phone number for help desk support.
+For example, provide helpful information such as a link to online self-service feature, chat sessions, and a phone number for help desk support.
 Ideally, sufficient information should be provided to enable users to answer their own enrollment preparation questions without outside intervention.

-* Clearly explain to users who is collecting their data and why.
+* Clearly explain who is collecting their data and why.
 Also indicate the path their data will take, in particular where the data is being stored.

-* Ensure all information presented to the user is usable:
+* Ensure all information presented is usable.
   * Follow good information design practice for all user-facing materials (e.g., data collection notices and fillable forms).
-  * Write materials in plain language, typically at a 6th to 8th grade literacy level and avoid technical jargon.
+  * Write materials in plain language, typically at a 6th to 8th grade literacy level, and avoid technical jargon.
 Use active voice and conversational style, logically sequence main points, use the same word consistently rather than synonyms to avoid confusion, and use bullets, numbers, and formatting where appropriate to aid readability.
   * Consider text legibility, such as font style, size, color, and contrast with surrounding background.
 The highest contrast is black on white.
 Text legibility is important because users have different levels of visual acuity.
 Illegible text will contribute to user comprehension errors or user entry errors (e.g., when completing fillable forms).
   * Use sans serif font styles for electronic materials and serif fonts for paper materials.
   * When possible, avoid fonts that do not clearly distinguish between easily confusable characters (such as the letter "O" and the number "0").
 This is especially important for enrollment codes.